sifferman/labs-with-cva6/labs/branch-prediction.md

 ## Extra Credit

 Branches come in many patterns in real code, and it is not uncommon to find that different styles of branch prediction have value in different situations.
-Extend your predictor to contain a "Tournament" of two or more predictors, with a sensible mechanism for updating trust based on successful or failed predictions.
+Extend your predictor to contain a "Tournament" of CVA6's predictor and your global predictor, with a sensible mechanism for updating trust based on successful or failed predictions.

 ## Code Submission